robpike/einstein/README.md

 # Einstein

-To install: `go get robpike.io/cmd/einstein`.
+To install: `go install robpike.io/cmd/einstein@latest`.

 This is a simple program to print an STL representation of the "einstein hat"